 - In The Culture novel Consider Phlebas, Horza starts out in one of these, except it's connected to the building's toilet system and thus slowly filling with substances rather less pleasant than water (the locals being really unhappy with him).
 Being the novel's protagonist, he's rescued just before he drowns.

-- In one of the later books in the Darren Shane Saga, Darren is called to do a series of tests for the leaders of the vampire world.
+- In one of the later books in the The Saga of Darren Shan, Darren is called to do a series of tests for the leaders of the vampire world.
 One of these challenges is to find his way out of a maze that is slowly filling with water.
 While he has a boulder tied to him.

 - Erik turns his Death Trap for Raoul and the Persian into this in the climax of The Phantom of the Opera.
 Christine saves them by taking his Scarpia Ultimatum.